Destination not only driving force in travel industry

-NEW YORK (Reuters) - Travelers still long to experience far-off places and exotic locations, but destinations are not the only driving force in the travel industry.
+NEW YORK, March 2 (Reuters) - Travelers still long to experience far-off places and exotic locations, but destinations are not the only driving force in the travel industry.

 Travel experts say vacationers are increasingly matching their interests and passions, whether it is cooking, yoga, wine-making, culture or a longing for adventure, with the places they decide to visit.